 2. Portable Fans

-If you’re located in a place with high humidity, investing in a dehumidifier will be your best bet when it comes to cooling down your garage.
+If you’re located in a place with high humidity during the summer, investing in a dehumidifier will be your best bet when it comes to cooling down your garage.
 The moisture in the air can make it feel warmer than the actual temperature.
 A dehumidifier will keep the indoor humidity at a comfortable level.

 4. Adding Insulation